I’m hardly the first guy to ponder the end of television, merely the last.

 We have several easily identifiable milestones from which to date the beginning of the Age of Television, all falling within a narrow range of dates.
 There was Scottish engineer J. L. Baird with his “televisor” in 1925, and Philo T. Farnsworth creating television signals in his San Francisco lab a few years later.

-Philo T. Farnsworth is doubly iconic because he is a quintessentially wholesome Middle American small-town boy with a name that suggests a Tom Sawyer character in a candy-striped suit who puts on Fourth of July shows at town gazebos rather than creating the Brave New World device with the cathode ray tubes, rabbit ears antennae, and radium glow that would end up rewiring our brain circuitry.
+Philo T. Farnsworth is doubly iconic because he is a quintessentially wholesome Middle American small-town boy with a name that suggests a Tom Sawyer character in a straw boater hat who puts on Fourth of July shows at town gazebos rather than creating the Brave New World device with the cathode ray tubes, rabbit ears antennae, and radium glow that would end up rewiring our brain circuitry.

 Another good start-date is the World’s Fair of 1939, where the first commercially available television sets went on sale.
 World War II put that enterprise on the backburner for a few years, but by 1948, there was regular network TV programming, and over the coming years, television sets would arrive in millions of American homes.